lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 Note that the `hello` and `stream` services each have:

 * An `api` project that contains a service interface through which consumers can interact with the service.
-* An `imp` project that contains the service implementation.
+* An `impl` project that contains the service implementation.

 ## Run Hello World